-It is the responsibility of each team to find transportation to and from each relay exchange point.
-Please take note of road closures when planning your arrival and departure from the exchange points, and please use extreme caution when traveling on roads that are part of the race course, especially Route 88.
+It is the responsibility of each team to arrange transportation to and from each relay exchange point.
+Please take note of road closures when planning your arrival and departure to and from exchange points, and please use extreme caution if you must travel on roads that are part of the race course, especially Route 88.
 It will be greatly appreciated if you avoid parking anywhere along the race route.

 See directions to each exchange point.
 We have special permission from Sullivan Tire and Cunningham Security to use their parking lots.
 Please make sure clothing, cups, bottles, etc. are not left behind.